Quality control

 Quality control of studies with many outliers

-Movebank is designed to manage both of these situations (read more).
+Data imported to Movebank will often contain locations that should be excluded from analysis and from tracks viewed on the Tracking Data Map.
+Movebank is designed to help users identify and manage these locations (read more).
 The following is a sample QC-checking procedure for such a dataset after the event and reference data have been imported.
-This example combines many of the general qc steps above.
+This example combines many of the general qc steps described above.

-Review what you’ve added.
 Start with a review of what you have imported to the study.

 • From the Studies page, go to Download > Download Reference Data.